Billy Graham rule

 Graham speaking at a Crusade in Düsseldorf, Germany on June 21, 1954.

 The Modesto Manifesto or Billy Graham rule is a code of conduct among male evangelical Protestant leaders, in which they avoid spending time alone with women to whom they are not married.
 It is adopted as a display of integrity, a means of avoiding sexual temptation, to avoid any appearance of doing something considered morally objectionable, as well as for avoiding accusations of sexual harassment or assault.

-In 2017, it began to be also called the Mike Pence rule, after the US vice president, a practicing Christian, who also supported the idea.
+In 2017, it began to be also called the Mike Pence rule, after the former US vice president, a practicing Christian, who also supported the idea.

 History

 In 1948, Graham held a series of evangelistic meetings in Modesto, California.
 Together with Cliff Barrows, Grady Wilson and George Beverly Shea, he resolved to "avoid any situation that would have even the appearance of compromise or suspicion".

 By Graham's own admission, though, he was not an absolutist in the application of the rule that now bears his name: his autobiography relates a lunch meeting with Hillary Clinton that he initially refused on the grounds that he did not eat alone with women other than his wife, but she persuaded him that they could have a private conversation in a public dining room.

 In 1979, the Billy Graham Evangelistic Association was inspired by the manifesto for the founding of the Evangelical Council for Financial Accountability.

 Vice President Mike Pence with his wife, Karen, in 2017.

 In March 2017, The Washington Post noted that U.S. Vice President Mike Pence, a practicing Evangelical, never eats alone with a woman other than his wife, Karen, and that he will not attend events featuring alcohol without her by his side.
 Emma Green, writing for The Atlantic, noted that the controversy was an example of how "notions of gender divide American culture": while "socially liberal or non-religious people may see Pence's practice as misogynistic or bizarre", for "a lot of conservative religious people" the "set-up probably sounds normal, or even wise".

 Polish science fiction writer Jacek Dukaj called this rule inevitable and likely to grow in popularity as an outcome of the #MeToo movement and cancel culture.

 In the late 2010s, the rule entered the Korean language lexicon via "Pence Rule", and is currently featured in a moderated crowd-sourced online dictionary operated by the South Korean government called Urimalsaem.